yiqun12/node-brother-label-printer/README.md

 You can download a sample PNG file [here](https://github.com/yiqun12/node-brother-label-printer/blob/main/sample.png).

-**Note**: pngs should have a width of 720 pixels for optimal results
+`Note: pngs should have a width of 720 pixels for optimal results`

 ```javascript
 const { printPngFile } = require("node-brother-label-printer");